Falmouth Harbor Sailing School

 2. What should they expect that first day?

 While the first day requires new students to learn all the different aspects of sailing, and requires returning students to brush up on their skills, we expect everyone to come ready to sail on the water from day one.
-We ask that everyone brings their own PFD (Portable Floatation Device), close-toed shoes, and a pair of clothes they do not mind getting wet (most likely a bathing suit).
+We ask that everyone brings their own PFD (Personal Floatation Device), close-toed shoes, and a pair of clothes they do not mind getting wet (most likely a bathing suit).
 If you want to bring a bag with spare clothes or a towel please hang it on a hook, please do not place items on the floor.
 Some students also like to bring extra equipment such as hats, gloves, or sunglasses but all of that is up to your own discretion.
 Your instructors will also go over all of the proper clothing equipment on orientation day as well.

 3. What are the expectations at FHSS?

 We expect that all students are able to act appropriately while also coming in with the open mind to have fun!
 Our instructors are the best around and will do everything in their power to make learning sailing as exciting and enjoyable as possibly, but in order for everyone to have a good time every student must be able to follow their directions and get along with their peers.
+We also expect that your student arrives on time for their class so that we may get the most time on the water possible.

 4. What if my child is new to sailing and a little timid to get out on the water?

 No worries!
 All of our instructors have been in their shoes before.
 Almost all of us grew up learning how to sail at FHSS and know all the tricks to help a new comer brave their first yachting experiences.
-And trust me when I say that when they get their sea legs, you'll have trouble getting them off the water!
+And trust me when we say that when they get their sea legs, you'll have trouble getting them off the water!
 Sailing is our passion here and our jobs is to help your children develop that same love of sailing we got growing up here.

 5. Where exactly will you be taking my child?